Title: Inclusion of pip bootstrap in Python installation

 Python upgrade timeframe and processes.

-To avoid issues with sudo we will have the bootstrap install the pip
+To avoid issues with sudo we will have the bootstrap default to installing the

-implementation to the per-user site-packages directory defined in PEP 370 and
+pip implementation to the per-user site-packages directory defined in PEP 370

-implemented in Python 2.6/3.0.
-Since we avoid installing to the system Python we
+and implemented in Python 2.6/3.0.
+Since we avoid installing to the system

-also avoid conflicting with any other packaging system (on Linux systems, for
+Python we also avoid conflicting with any other packaging system (on Linux

 The bootstrapping process will proceed as follows: